thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 As a WCA Delegate, you may occasionally become aware of confidential information.
 Please exercise responsibility when discussing such information.
 The following information is considered confidential, and must not be shared outside of WCA Staff:

-- Delegate Reports
+- Delegate Reports.
-- Internal WCA emails
+- Internal WCA emails.
-- Non-public personal information of competitors as described in the [WCA Privacy Statement](https://www.worldcubeassociation.org/privacy) and [Regulation 2d](https://www.worldcubeassociation.org/regulations/#2d)
+- Non-public personal information of competitors as described in the [WCA Privacy Statement](https://www.worldcubeassociation.org/privacy) and [Regulation 2d](https://www.worldcubeassociation.org/regulations/#2d).
   - Exception: contact information of competitors can be shared with their explicit permission.
 Permission grants are one-way; if Person A gives you permission to share their contact information with Person B, only give the contact information of Person A to Person B, and do not give Person B’s personal information to anyone else.
-- Personal information of WCA Staff
+- Personal information of WCA Staff.
-- Banned competitors list
+- Banned competitors list.

-In addition, there is additional information which much be kept confidential even among other WCA staff members, except for specific individuals on a need-to-know basis, such as those conducting an investigation on behalf of WCA Disciplinary Committee or the WCA Ethics Committee:
+In addition, there is additional information which much be kept confidential even among other WCA staff members, except for specific individuals on a need-to-know basis, such as those conducting an investigation on behalf of the WCA Disciplinary Committee (WDC) or the WEC:

 - Information regarding an investigation by the WEC or the WDC, including the identity of individuals involved in the investigation or details about the investigation
 - Information regarding confidential information and partnerships with the WCA and external organizations